Skip to content

 Gormes already has smaller equivalents for several contracts:

-• internal/hermes/client.go owns the provider-neutral stream, tool-call, and tool-result event contract.
+• internal/llm/client.go owns the provider-neutral stream, tool-call, and tool-result event contract.

 • internal/kernel/kernel.go owns a single-goroutine turn loop and tool continuation loop.